 [Section 88A inserted by No. 25 of 2005 s.
 11.]

-89. Land may be sold for arrears of rates etc., remaining unpaid for 5 years
+89. Land for which there are water supply charges unpaid for 5 years, Corporation may sell

 (1) When in respect of any land any moneys due for water supply charges or interest thereon have, whether before or after or partly before and partly after the commencement of this Act, remained unpaid for the term of 5 years or longer after becoming due and payable, the Corporation shall, by virtue of this Act, have power, subject to the provisions hereinafter made, to sell and transfer and convey the land.